socialvibe/truex-ads-docs/bluescript-reference.md

 Parameter | Description
 --- | ---
-expression | Expression is a Value Object, which determines the flow of the Behavior Actions then | An array of Behavior Actions that should be executed if expression is true else | (optional) An array of Behavior Actions that should be executed if expression is NOT true
+expression | Expression is a [Value or Expression](#values-and-expressions), which determines the flow of the Behavior Actions then | An array of Behavior Actions that should be executed if expression is true else | (optional) An array of Behavior Actions that should be executed if expression is NOT true